IBM/more-utils/README.md

 MoreUtils is a Python package to support MORE applications.
 With moreutils, you can retrieve de-compressed time series / data models from [**ModelarDB**](https://github.com/ModelarData/ModelarDB), save and load models to the cloud object storage, upload timeseries forecast and more.

+## Current State:
+The release tag v1.0.0 is the first integrated version that works with other MORE applications.

 ## Installation

 It is strongly recommended that a virtual environment (like venv or conda) is created to run MoreUtils to avoid dependency conflicts with already